Summary for New Beginnings: Cities and States Class 7 Social Science

 Answer

-• The 16 mahajanapadas were the first organized states in the 1st millennium BCE, marking India’s Second Urbanisation, which spread from the Ganga plains to south India.
+⢠From the late 2nd millennium BCE, janapadas formed in north and central India, led by a raja advised by an assembly of elders.⢠The 16 mahajanapadas were the first organized states in the 1st millennium BCE, marking Indiaâs Second Urbanisation, which spread from the Ganga plains to south India.

-• By 300 BCE, the mahajanapadas ended, giving way to new developments.
+⢠By 300 BCE, the mahajanapadas ended, giving way to new developments.

-A network of roads connected north, south, east, and west, allowing people, goods, ideas, and teachings to travel across the Subcontinent.
+⢠A network of roads connected north, south, east, and west, allowing people, goods, ideas, and teachings to travel across the Subcontinent.

 8